Our Verdict

 What Other Infant Car Seat Should You Consider?

-If you want a Chicco seat to go with your Chicco stroller, then the Chicco Keyfit 35 is the one we prefer.
-With a slightly higher price tag, you get better performance in most metrics and only a slightly lower crash test analysis.
-If you are not married to the Chicco brand, and your budget has a lot of wiggle room, the best all-around seat with the highest overall score is the Clek Liing.
-This seat performs tops in crash testing, is easy to install, and offers nice features like rigid LATCH and a load leg.
+If you want a Chicco seat with your Chicco stroller, then the Chicco Keyfit 35 is the one we prefer.
+With a slightly higher price tag, you get better performance in most metrics and only a marginally lower crash test analysis.
+If you are not married to the Chicco brand, and your budget has a lot of wiggle room, the best all-around seat with the highest overall score is the Nuna Pipa RX.
+This seat performs well in crash testing, is easy to install, and offers features like rigid LATCH and a load leg.
+If you need a high-performing seat at a more reasonable price, then the Britax Willow S is a good choice as long as you don't need to pair it with a non-Britax stroller.
+For an even lower price than the Willow, the Joie Rue has an impressive crash test analysis and is easy to install using LATCH.